Skip to Main Content

 • Does the journal send unsolicited emails?

-• Does the journal promise a quick peer review process?
+• Does the journal promise a quick peer review process or guaranteed publication?

 Review the journal's website